Skip to content

 complex Complex128 128-bit complex numbers (real + imaginary)

-fricon.Trace Trace Time series data with various x-axis formats
+fricon.Trace Trace Time series data with explicit x-axis values

 Supported trace variants